 Yes, that’s right.
 Cozumel divers still dive in the rain.
 After all, you’re just going to get wet anyway, aren’t you?

-Unless there are strong winds in Cozumel, the port usually remains open for diving and other watersports, even in the case of rain.
+Unless there are strong winds making the marine park’s dive sites dangerous for people or small crafts, the port usually remains open for diving and other watersports, even in the case of rain.

-Pull your wetsuit on early, pack up your best dry bag, and have a blast!
+Pull your wetsuit on early, pack up your best dry bags (see recommendations below), and have a blast!

-Honestly – and this may just be a total coincidence – but I find that when I’m diving in the rain in Cozumel, I very often see new marine life, or see our local favorite critters exhibiting some new and intriguing behaviors.
+Honestly – and this may just be a total coincidence – but I find that when I’m diving in the rain, I very often see new marine life, or see our local favorite critters exhibiting some new and intriguing behaviors.
 My inner “armchair marine biologist” has a theory, but maybe just see for yourself.

 Regardless of that, the fact remains: don’t assume your scuba diving arrangements will be canceled due to a little rain.